-This roasted tomato soup features roasted tomatoes, roasted red peppers, and a handful of ingredients pureed together in a blender.
-It requires just 10 minutes of active time to make and it's the perfect way to use summer produce!
+This roasted tomato and red pepper soup features fresh summer ingredients that are roasted and then pureed together in a blender.
+This soup requires just 10 minutes of active time to make and it's the perfect way to use summer produce!

 This recipe is pretty similar to my cherry tomato pasta sauce, but in soup form.
-It is the perfect way to use up tomatoes from the garden or farmer's market.
+It is the perfect way to use up tomatoes from the garden or farmer's market tomatoes in the summer.

-It has a touch of sweetness from the peppers and it's super creamy because it's blended.
-I love eating it with grilled cheese (classic!) and a small side salad.
+The soup has a touch of sweetness from the peppers and it's super creamy because it's blended.
+I love eating it with brie grilled cheese (classic!) and a small side kale chickpea salad.

-- Made in a blender: This tomato soup is made in a blender.
+- Made in a blender: This tomato soup is made in a blender but a food processor also works.
 Blending the soup makes it ultra smooth and almost fluffy without any dairy.

 Ingredients